resun-c/django-auth0-engine/README.md

 This middleware authenticates the requests made from the browser using the ID tokens from the session.

-To use add this to your `MIDDLEWARE` list:
+To use it, add this to your `MIDDLEWARE` list:

 ```
 'django_auth0_engine.middleware.SessionAuthMiddleware'